EOEPCA/resource-health/check_manager/README.md

     ) -> V1CronJob:
         """ Returns a cronjob from the arguments and schedule. """
 ```
 The first function should return a `CheckTemplate` containing name, label, description, and a JSON-schema describing what arguments `make_cronjob` accepts.
-A simple example could look like this
+A simple example could look like this:
 ```python
     def get_check_template(self):
         return CheckTemplate(